luckyhyosun/fullstackopen/README.md

   - Stateless: The server does not store session data.

 ## Appendix
+✴️ **Module** is basically a **self-contained piece of code** that has its own variables, functions, or classes.
++ Each file is a module → can export anything (<code>export default</code>, <code>export const</code>, etc.).
++ Modules have their own scope → variables inside one file don’t automatically exist in another.
++ Modules communicate via import/export → that’s how components share code.
++ A component itself is not a module, but in React, each file that defines a component is a module.

 ✴️ **DOM** is Document Object Model, **a tree of objects** that represents all the HTML elements on the page.
 Each element is an object you can read or change with JavaScript.
 ```html
 <div id="app">